OpenZeppelin/openzeppelin-contracts/docs/source/pullpayment.rst

 Base contract supporting async send for pull payments.
 Inherit from this contract and use asyncSend instead of send.

-asyncSend(address dest, uint amount) internal
+asyncSend(address dest, uint256 amount) internal
 """""""""""""""""""""""""""""""""""""""""""""""
 Adds sent amount to available balance that payee can pull from this contract, called by payer.